 Everyone should expect their workplace to be safe for them.
 That is not always the case.
-It doesn't matter if the company has 10 employees or 100 employees or more, they should be following OSHA guidelines for worker safety, implementing industrial safety solutions, and taking preventative measures to prevent workplace accidents and injuries.
-These steps will foster a safe, healthy work environment and more productive employees.
+It doesn't matter if the company has 10 employees or 100 employees or more, they should be following OSHA guidelines for worker safety, implementing industrial safety solutions, and taking preventative measures such as using lockout tagout kits on dangerous equipment when not being used to ensure it is safely turned off and cannot be accidentally switched on.
+Steps like this foster a safe, healthy work environment and more productive employees.

 How Do Company Owners Make Their Workplaces Safer?